spthm/plox/README.md

 poetry run plox
 ```

-Before pushing, or opening a PR, run the full set of linters and tests,
+Before pushing or opening a PR run the full set of linters and tests,

 ```
-poetry run tox
+make lint
+make test
 ```

 To update dependencies,